-In this work, we propose new barrier-like conditions for bounding finite-time safety and reach-avoid probabilities in both discrete-time and continuous-time systems.
-Specifically, for discrete-time systems we establish conditions that yield upper bounds on safety probabilities, while for continuous-time systems we derive conditions that provide lower bounds on reach-avoid probabilities.
-These conditions refine and extend existing methods by removing the restrictive bounded-function requirement.
-For discrete-time systems, the construction of our barrier-like conditions is inspired by the dynamic programming framework in \cite{chen2025construction}, which provides conditions for lower bounding finite-time safety probabilities.
-By carefully revisiting this framework, we observe that simply reversing the inequality signs in the original conditions produces valid barrier-like conditions for upper bounds.
-This sign-reversal method, which leads to barrier-like conditions for upper and lower bounds on safety/reach-avoid probabilities, has been previously used in existing literature, e.g. \cite{yu2023safe}.
-Moreover, we introduce a new barrier-like condition for continuous-time systems that eliminates the bounded-function requirement when lower-bounding finite-time reach-avoid probabilities.
-The effectiveness of the proposed conditions is demonstrated through numerical case studies solved via semidefinite programming.
+In this work, we propose new barrier-like conditions to bound finite-time safety and reach-avoid probabilities in both discrete- and continuous-time systems.
+For discrete time, we derive upper bounds on safety probabilities; for continuous time, lower bounds on reach-avoid probabilities.
+These results remove the restrictive bounded-function assumption and extend existing state-of-the-art methods.
+Our discrete-time conditions are inspired by the dynamic programming framework in \citep{chen2025construction}: reversing the inequalities yields valid upper-bound conditions, a technique also used in \citep{yu2023safe}.
+For continuous time, we introduce a new condition that avoids the boundedness requirement when lower-bounding reach-avoid probabilities.
+Numerical examples using semidefinite programming (SDP) demonstrate effectiveness.

 The contributions of this work are as follows.
-We introduce new barrier-like conditions that bound finite-time safety and reach-avoid probabilities: upper bounds on safety for discrete-time systems and lower bounds on reach-avoid probabilities for continuous-time systems.
+We introduce new barrier-like conditions that bound finite-time safety and reach-avoid probabilities: upper bounds on safety probabilities for discrete-time systems and lower bounds on reach-avoid probabilities for continuous-time systems.
 By relaxing the bounded-function requirement, our conditions extend verification to settings where such bounded functions do not exist.
-This relaxation enables efficient computational synthesis—e.g., semidefinite programming or polynomial templates—because polynomial templates (degree $\geq 1$) are unbounded on unbounded domains and were previously excluded by bounded-function assumptions.
-Our framework therefore permits SDP-based construction of polynomial barrier-like functions, making verification practical for a substantially broader class of systems.
+This relaxation enables efficient computational synthesis, e.g., SDP for polynomial templates, because polynomials (degree $\geq 1$) are unbounded on unbounded domains and were previously excluded by bounded-function assumptions.
+Our framework therefore permits SDP-based construction of unbounded polynomial barrier-like functions, making verification practical for a substantially broader class of systems.